andreabedini/cabal/doc/cabal-package.rst

 execution), while static libraries (``.a`` files on Linux/OSX, ``.lib`` files on Windows) get linked against the executable at compile time.

-Foreign libraries only work with GHC 7.8 and later.

 A typical stanza for a foreign library looks like

 ::